pgjdbc/pgjdbc/docs/content/documentation/binary-data.md

 toc: false
 ---

-PostgreSQL™ provides two distinct ways to store binary data.
+PostgreSQL® provides two distinct ways to store binary data.
 Binary data can be stored in a table using the data type BYTEA or by using the Large Object feature which stores the binary data in a separate table in a special format and refers to that table by storing a value of type OID in your table.